ansys/pymapdl/docs/mapdl/mapdl.rst

     mapdl.esel('s', 'type', vmin=1)

-None of these restrictions apply to commands run with ``run``:
+None of these restrictions apply to commands run with ``run``, and it may be eaiser to run some of these commands (e.g. "/SOLU"):

 .. code:: python

     mapdl.run('/SOLU')
     mapdl.solve()

-Some commands can only be run non-interactively in a script.
+Some commands can only be run non-interactively from within in a script.  ``pyansys`` gets around this restriction by writing the commands to a temporary input file and then reading the input file.
-``pyansys`` gets around this restriction by writing the commands to a temporary input file and then reading the input file.
 To run a group of commands that must be run non-interactively, set the ``MAPDL`` object to run a series of commands as an input file by using ``non_interactive`` as in this example:

 .. code:: python